gamerhat18/cybrdise-blog-hugo/content/posts/quick-setup.md

 Here's what it does:

     -> Updates repositories via `sudo apt update`
-    -> Downloads and Installs TeamViewer from the official website.
+    -> Downloads and Installs TeamViewer.
     -> Installs ZSH and Oh-My-ZSH .
     -> Replaces .zshrc & .bashrc with my rc files.
     -> Opens TeamViewer and I ask the client to send a picture of the id and password.